radioxoma/heval/README.md

 ### Mac OS X

 Download *dmg* file (Apple Disk Image with 64-bit *Heval.app*) from the [releases page](https://github.com/radioxoma/heval/releases/latest/).
-Application unsigned, so warning will appear.
-You can disable it with `xattr -dr com.apple.quarantine "Heval.app"`.
+Unpack *Heval.app* from *dmg*.
+Application unsigned, so warning "*macOS cannot verify the developer of "Heval"*" will appear if you try to run it.
+You can overcome this in one of two ways:

+* Press <kbd>Control</kbd> and simultaneously click on unpacked *Heval.app*.
+Click *Open* in appeared context menu.
+Click *Open* in appeared window
+* Run in terminal `xattr -dr com.apple.quarantine "Heval.app"`.
+Now "Heval" can be run by click

 ### Linux